Roboy/ParlAI/projects/roboy/README.md

 - matplotlib
 - [Spacy](https://spacy.io/usage/) (make sure to get module en as well!)

-#### ROS
-- websockets (for ROS)
-- further training requirements specified at the end of the according [README](https://github.com/Roboy/ParlAI/tree/master/projects/roboy/train)

 ## 3 - Examples

 [ParlAI](https://github.com/Roboy/ParlAI/) (pronounced “par-lay”) is a framework for dialog AI research by Facebook, implemented in Python.
 See their website [http://parl.ai](http://parl.ai) for further docs